Audrey Roberts: Storylines

 Audrey discovers that Gail and Gloria Price (Sue Johnston) are testing Lewis about whether he really is a changed man.
 The plan is that Gloria will pretend to be dying and offer a Lewis large amount of money in her will if he leaves Audrey for her.
 Audrey is shocked and angry but goes along with the plan anyway since even she doubts Lewis slightly.
 Lewis passes the test and Audrey is smugly delighted.
 However, when Lewis discovers the truth and confronts Gail, it's clear to Lewis that Audrey knew about the plot, leaving Lewis heartbroken at Audrey's betrayal.
 Lewis leaves Audrey horrified when he reveals that he was planning to propose to her and he walks out.
 She calms down when she is reassured by Gail and the family that Lewis would forgive her, especially after being forgiven for his own previous deeds.
 Audrey is panicky when she returns home and sees that Lewis has packed his things and left.
 Audrey desperately tries to explain to Lewis but he cannot forgive her and he dumps her.
 The next day, Audrey furiously tells Gail and Gloria that their meddling has resulted in her losing Lewis.
 Over the next few months, Lewis plans his revenge.
 Though Gloria and Gail feel the wrath of Lewis' vengeance, Audrey does not as he still loves her.
 However, Gail is conned by Lewis when he dupes her into thinking that he loves her after she develops feelings for him.
 He manages to hack her bank account and then tells her and the rest of her family, in a video message, that he has conned her and fled the country, before telling Audrey that none of this was meant to hurt her and that he still loves her.

 In 2018, Audrey and Maria fall out due to creative differences in the salon.
 Audrey then wins a Hairdressing Achievement award but is unhappy that Claudia nominated her, leading her to throw flowers at her due her acceptance speech.
 Lewis re-enters Audrey's life and they begin another relationship, which upsets Gail.
 Lewis plans to propose but dies of a heart attack, leaving Audrey heartbroken.
 Audrey then faces further heartbreak when her money is stolen, and she feels betrayed when she finds out that Nick is the culprit and that David used the money to buy his own barber shop.
 She reports them to the police but slowly forgives them.

 In June 2022, Audrey suffers from alcohol dependency.
 As a result she has an accident at the salon and gets trapped underneath a motorbike.
 In August 2022, Audrey ends up in hospital after an attempted suicide by overdose of sleeping pills.

+Since November 2025, Audrey has been spending time away to go and see her daughter Gail and her husband Jesse Chadwick in France.